The Columbia Track Club Presents

 The Joe Schroeder Award

+(New in 2019)!
 Entrants who will run HOA as their first marathon will be eligible to win this award.
-The male and female who, from the first-timer marathoner field, crosses the finish line first will be recipients of the first ever Schroeder Award.
+The male and female who, from the first-timer marathoner field, crosses the finish line first will be recipients of the Schroeder Award.
 Joe Schroeder ran his first marathon and was the winner of the first Heart of America Marathon in 1960.
 Running the original course from Columbia to Fulton in his cross country shoes and putting tape over the spikes to cushion his feet against city concrete, Joe finished in an impressive 3:57.
 His longest run previously had been 6 miles.
 Joe also ran the second HOA and oversaw timers for many years.
 Joe was a life-long lover of athletics, and he and his wife, Darlene, were active volunteers in many aspects of the community.
 Joe and Darlene have four children who all continue to support the Heart of America Marathon.

 Address: 4400 Nocona Pkwy, Columbia, MO 65201, 573-817-0012